 Internal seems to be more effective, as it’s a closer approximation to what we experience when we’re playing for real, but sometimes an external perspective can be helpful too.
 For instance, if you’re trying to rehearse your walk on stage, or figure out how to refine the movements of a skill that uses more of your entire body.

 And, some people just have a natural preference for one or the other.
-That’s ok too.
+That seems to be ok too.

 It’s not all or nothing